sammcvicker/amctimeline/index.md

             570 — 490 BC
           </h3>
           <p>
             If there are two people who epitomize the Axial Revolution in Greece, one is Pythagoras, and the other is Socrates.
 Pythagoras belonged to a group of individuals who were just emerging from the dark ages called The Divine Men.
-The seemed to represent a rediscovery of <a href="#shamanism" class="link">shamanic psychotechnologies</a>.
+The seemed to represent a rediscovery of <a href="#shamanism" >shamanic psychotechnologies</a>.
 Much known about them is mythological and legendary.
 But Pythagoras was very real.
           </p>
           <p>
             Pythagoras seems to have gone through shamanic training: he went into a cave, and emerged radically transformed.
 He was very tall, and he dressed like a god, though no one seemed to have minded.